 However, where did that object come from?
 Who made it?
 What is its value?
 What is its function?

-Theorefore thought is the expression of motion across abstract space.
+A thought is an expression of some position and motion across this abstract space of relationships.